twinnydotdev/symmetry-core/readme.md

 - `apiHostname`: The hostname of the API server.
 - `apiKey`: The API key for authentication (if required).
-- `apiChatPath`: The endpoint path for chat completions.
+- `apiBasePath`: The endpoint for your OpenAI compatible API.
 - `apiPort`: The port number on which the API server is listening.
 - `apiProtocol`: The protocol used to communicate with the API server.
 - `apiProvider`: The name of the API provider.